BeneHa/benehaus_blog/jekyll/_posts/2022-09-27-snowpro-data-engineer-movement.md

 Continuous data loading:
 - Use Snowpipe, Snowflake Connector for Kafka, third-party data integration tools
 - Change data tracking: use streams
+    - Stream has METADATA$ACTION, METADATA$ISUPDATE, METADATA$ROW_ID columns
+    - Only table owner can create initial stream on table
 - Recurring tasks: use tasks, e.g. by chaining and reading from a stream
+    - Streams on shared tables: enable change tracking, extend data retention period for the table
+- Tasks can be defined in tree-like dependency structure, but all tasks must have the same owner
+- After creation, tasks must be resumed

+Snowpipe:
+- load from named internal or external stages, table stages
+- Auto ingest only for external stages

 Connectors and drivers:
 - Snowflake connector for Python